VictorVigara/UR10_mbzirc/README.md

 The control of the manipulator has been done using the MoveIt package, which acts as an interface calculating trajectories given the desired point.
 Tutorials about this package can be found [here](https://ros-planning.github.io/moveit_tutorials/).
 In particular, the it has been used the [Move group C++ Interface](https://ros-planning.github.io/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.html).

+## Docker (Not working yet)
+1. Pull image from dockerhub
+2. In your terminal, Go to the folder where the dockerfile is located (in this repos root folder)
+3. for now: Docker run --name mbzirc_manipulator_test_env --privileged --network host -e DISPLAY=host.docker.internal:0.0 -v .:/UR10_mbzirc_ws -it lucasmogsan/ur10_mbzirc:latest
+to be done later: docker compose file or bash script

+4. go to folder UR10_mbzirc_ws
+5. catkin_make    (takes a while, 5-10 min, the first time)
+6. source devel/setup.bash
+7. If running from windows start XLaunch (if not downloaded use: https://sourceforge.net/projects/xming/) and set display number to 0

+ROS setup stuff:
+Change your ip adress to match the robot ip adress, but only change the last number to 220 (192.38.66.220) Change ur10_bringup.launch in ur_modern_driver to your own ip adress (ifconfig) try ping the robot (eg. ping 192.38.66.227)

 ## Requirements
 This workspace works in Ubuntu 20.04 with ROS Noetic and the UR10 CB2 version.
 To be able to use the moveit package, this need to be installed: